microsoft/InnerEye-CreateDataset/commandline_args.md

 - Otherwise, if a structure named oldNameK exists and no structures with names oldName1, ..., oldName[K-1] t, then it is renamed to newName.

-Thus in summary, if names clash, an existing "newName" structure is preferred (we assume the oldNames are -preferred variants of the canonical newName), otherwise earlier "oldName"s in the list have priority over later ones.
+Thus in summary, if names clash, an existing "newName" structure is preferred (we assume the oldNames are preferred variants of the canonical newName), otherwise earlier "oldName"s in the list have priority over later ones.

 ## `--requireAllGroundTruthStructures`